gutenbergtools/gutenbergsite/site/index.md

 ## Find Free eBooks

 - [Search and browse](/ebooks/).
-By author, title, subject, language, type, poppularity, and more.
+By author, title, subject, language, type, popularity, and more.
 - [Bookshelves](/ebooks/bookshelf/) of related eBooks.
 TODO: Implement, possibly by linking to old site, for now.
 Bookshelf links from bibrec tabs do work, however [example](/ebooks/76).
 - [Frequently downloaded](/browse/scores/top): Top 100, or ranked [by popularity](/ebooks/search/?sort_order=downloads).
 TODO: bibrec links to "also" and "locss"
 - [Offline catalogs](/ebooks/offline_catalogs.html): handy eBook listings and metadata to consult offline.